CSA-OCP-GER/unicorn/challenges.istio.8.sm-egress.md

       weight: 50
 ```

 Check the website and call the calculation service a few times.
-See how errors appear stating that the external service call falied.
+See how errors appear stating that the external service call failed.

 ## Add ServiceEntry ##